ParallelMaths/parallel/pages/7-26-good-will-hunting.md

 {.col-4}

 ---
-The correct answer is (d) or (e), because both trees have 1 dot connected to 4 lines, 2 dots connected to 3 lines and 6 dots connected to 1 line.
+The correct answer is (d) & (e), because both trees have 1 dot connected to 4 lines, 2 dots connected to 3 lines and 6 dots connected to 1 line.
 :::

 Now you are ready for the full Will Hunting problem.